-Classic Esri Story Maps templates have been retired and are no longer available in ArcGIS Enterprise at this release.
-It is recommended that you migrate any existing stories created from classic templates to ArcGIS StoryMaps before upgrading to ArcGIS Enterprise 11.0.
+Classic Esri Story Maps templates have been retired and are no longer available in ArcGIS Enterprise.
+For classic stories that are still in use, it is recommended that you remake them using ArcGIS StoryMaps or one of the recommended alternatives before upgrading ArcGIS Enterprise.

 Story Map Basic

 ArcGIS StoryMaps (Sidecar block)

 ArcGIS StoryMaps (Collection), Instant Apps (Portfolio, Category Gallery, Interactive Legend, Sidebar), Enterprise Sites, Experience Builder

 Story Map Shortlist

 ArcGIS StoryMaps (Swipe block), Instant Apps (Media Map, Imagery Viewer)

 ArcGIS StoryMaps (Guided Map Tour block), Instant Apps (Attachment Viewer, Countdown)